William M. Dalton: Outlaw career

-From time to time between 1888 and 1889, Bill was visited by his brothers Bob, Emmett, and Grat who had been serving as US Deputy Marshal at Fort Smith, Arkansas.
+From time to time between 1888 and 1889, Bill was visited by his brothers Bob, Emmett, and Grat, who had been serving as US Deputy Marshals at Fort Smith, Arkansas.
 Bob had been given Frank's job after he was killed attempting to arrest a bootlegger near Fort Smith.
-After rustling horses in Indian Territory Bob, Emmett, and Grat skipped to California in January 1891 and worked at Bill's ranch.
-Bob and Emmett then attempted to rob the Los Angeles train at Alila (near Pixley, California) that February and afterwards hid out at Bill's ranch.
+After rustling horses in the Indian Territory, Bob, Emmett, and Grat fled to California in January 1891 and worked on Bill's ranch.
+Bob and Emmett then attempted to rob the Los Angeles train at Alila (near present-day Pixley, California) that February and afterwards hid out at Bill's ranch.

-Sheriff Eugene Kay of Tulare County, California and his posse tracked Bob and Emmett to Bill's ranch.
+A posse led by Sheriff Eugene Kay of Tulare County, California tracked Bob and Emmett to Bill's ranch.
 Unsuspecting of the Daltons, the lawmen decided to see if they could spend the night at Bill's ranch and continue their search in the morning.
-Bill did not know the men to be officers, but already had Bob and Emmett hide in the barn before the lawmen's arrival, and allowed them to stay.
+Bill did not know the men to be officers, but had already had Bob and Emmett hide in the barn before their arrival, and allowed the officers to stay.
 Early the next morning, as Sheriff Kay prepared to leave, he found the remnants of a saddle in a manure pile near Bill’s barn.
-The saddle was missing a leather strap, the same strap that Kay had found at the scene of the hold up.
+The saddle was missing a leather strap, the same strap that Kay had found at the scene of the holdup.
 Sheriff Kay then spent the day in Paso Robles and learned what he could about Bill and his brothers.
-He then received a telegram from Tulare and learned that men matching the description of Bob, Emmett and Grat had spent the past few days heavily drinking, gambling and following the Southern Pacific pay car as it made its monthly journey down the San Joaquin Valley.
+He then received a telegram from Tulare and learned that men matching the description of Bob, Emmett, and Grat had spent the past few days drinking heavily, gambling, and following the Southern Pacific pay car as it made its monthly journey down the San Joaquin Valley.

 Sheriff Kay was met in Paso Robles by Southern Pacific Railway detective Will Smith and San Luis Obispo County Sheriff O’Neal, where he told them what he had learned.
-Unbenounced to Kay, Smith and O'Neal then made their own trip to Bill Dalton’s ranch later that same day, expecting to surprise and arrest Bill, Bob, and Emmett.
-Sheriff Kay had been preparing his own posse to arrest the Daltons at Bill’s ranch, but after learning that Smith and O’Neal had already left, decided it was useless and waited for Smith to return with the Daltons.
-When Smith and O’Neal arrived at Bill’s, Bob and Emmett hid in a closet through a trapdoor that Bill had built in the attic.
+Unbeknownst to Kay, Smith and O'Neal then made their own trip to Bill Dalton’s ranch later that same day, expecting to surprise and arrest Bill, Bob, and Emmett.
+Kay had been preparing his own posse to arrest the Daltons at Bill’s ranch, but after learning that Smith and O’Neal had already left, decided it was useless and waited for Smith to return with the Daltons.
+When Smith and O’Neal arrived at Bill’s ranch, Bob and Emmett hid in a closet through a trapdoor that Bill had built in the attic.
 Bill invited the lawmen in but argued with Smith over his brother's guilt.
 He became angry with Smith but was calmed down by O’Neal and reluctantly allowed the lawmen to stay the night.
-They left the next morning empty handed and Kay was furious with Smith.
+They left the next morning empty-handed and Kay was furious with Smith.